 NUMBER RANGE: (such as 2-5, 10+) means the city contains that many letters (excluding spaces and special characters).

-POPULATION RANGE: (such as 250-500K) means the city has that range for its population.
+POPULATION RANGE: (such as 50-100K) means the city has that range for its population.

 2+ WORDS means the city name has 2 or more words (words denoted by a space or hyphen).

-At the end of the quiz the largest population missed answer will show in each range.
+At the end of the quiz the largest population missed answer will show in each unanswered square, and for those answered the largest city will be listed if you didn't answer it.

 I encountered a weird error – I typed in Spain and it brought up a list of what I presume to be the largest cities per letter per country, sorted by population.
 I typed in a bunch of cities it would “take” my answers but nothing was revealed and my score was [answers]/0.
 I kind of have an unbeatable score in Spain now though, lol.